Ctrl-Crew/veil/README.md

 - **Doctors** seeking a transparent and secure method for managing their practices and interacting with patients.
 - **Web3 enthusiasts** interested in decentralized applications (dApps) and healthcare innovations.
 - **Healthcare providers** in regions lacking efficient, secure, or transparent healthcare systems.
-- **Anyone in genral** who wishes to keep their identity and profile secret from their healthcare providers.
+- **Anyone in genral** who wishes to keep their identity and profile secret from their healthcare providers due to personal reasons or termianl illnesses.

 ## Why Blockchain?